julianencisoizquierdo/NLP_Python_UN_speeches/README.md

 # Deriving Insights from UN Speeches

 ## Content of the project
-The object of this project is to derive insights from text using standard NLP techniques.
-The dataset used contains all of the speeches made in the UN General Assembly from the year 1975 to XXX.
+The dataset used contains all of the speeches made in the UN General Assembly from the year 1975 to 2015.
+The goal of this project is to derive some insights from this dataset using comm natural language processing techniques (tokenization, document frequency, inverse document frequency, N-grams…) and present them graphically, mostly with wordclouds.
 This file can be download from https://drive.google.com/file/d/16pj2NcArxciJuRMmXA_3Ny47ZBzRVcsI/view?usp=sharing

 ## Instructions
 The information contained in the file is the following: